apiel/zicBox/NOTE.md

 - TODO Zic_Drum_Kick23 give possibility to play sample in the same time as the engine...
        Should it be also possible to record the generated kick inside a sample?
        Could it become a more generic drum engine...

+- TODO wavetable player as in granular it doesnt make sense

 - TODO puredata plugin